assyrianic/Tagha/documentation/API.md

 64-bit float value. exists only if `TAGHA_FLOAT64_DEFINED` is defined.

-## struct TaghaNative (Typedef'd as "STaghaNative")
+## struct TaghaNative

 ### name
-constant C string (const char *) of the name of the native function.
+constant C string (const char*) of the name of the native function.

 ### cfunc
 pointer to native C function.